 Kick-start Activities elaborate the business opportunity and the technical feasibility of new applications and services exploiting one or more space assets (e.g. Satellite Communications, Satellite Navigation, Earth Observation, Human Space Flight Technology).
 This call for Kick-start Activities is dedicated to the theme "Big Data in Health", which means that the call is open to companies which intend to develop new applications to support "Big Data in Health" and associated activities.

-Currently only the UK has pre-approved funding for this Kick-start All non-UK applications will require a letter of approval from their national delegation.
+Currently Germany, Norway and the UK have pre-approved funding for this Kick-start activity.
+Applications from other Member States will require a letter of approval from their national delegation.

 Kick-start Activities resulting from thematic calls are funded at 75% by the Agency for a maximum amount of €60K per contract.